 This was far from the first time animals seemed to predict natural disasters.
 The first recorded incident goes all the way back to Greece in 373 BC when dogs and other animals scrambled to safety days before an earthquake.

 Some experts like Stanley Coren believe this phenomenon could also be due to animals’ heightened senses7.
 During an unrelated canine research study in 2001, Coren noticed the dogs he was monitoring began to exhibit signs of anxiety days before an earthquake happened to hit the Pacific Northwest.
 After Coren’s observations and data collection on the incident, he concludes, “I believe… it is dogs’ hearing abilities, specifically their sensitivity to higher frequency sounds, that allows them to serve as sensors for approaching seismic events such as earthquakes and avalanches.”
+Dogs can also feel and smell changes in barometric pressure, changes which are closely associated with many natural phenomena such as storms.

 The truth is, because dogs can’t offer their explanation, there’s no telling why they bark at nothing or act uncharacteristically anxious out of the blue.
 Until dogs can tell us about Casper the friendly ghost taking up residence in our home, we won’t know whether or not they can see ghosts.
 But one thing we know for sure is that dogs can certainly see, hear, smell, and possibly sense things that we just can’t.
 And we think that makes our dogs supernaturally awesome.